 See UNH VIII.S.3.8 – "Table on Total University Effort" – for examples of activities allowable as direct charges on Sponsored Programs.

 1.4 Effort Certification.
-Process by which the UNH Principal Investigator (PI), Project Director (PD), other knowledgeable UNH employee, or the employee him/herself affirms that the percentages of received pay displayed on the Effort Report are a reasonable reflection of the percentages of Effort that the paid individual expended on each Sponsored Program and other work activities.
+Process by which the UNH Principal Investigator (PI), or persons having first-hand knowledge of employee effort on sponsored prgrams affirm that the percentages of received pay reflected on the Effort Report are a reasonable reflection of the percentages of Effort that the paid individual expended on each Sponsored Program and other work activities.

 1.5 Effort Report.
 Listing of USNH accounts from which the UNH employee has been paid for Effort expended during a specified period; used for Effort Certification.

 1.6 Instruction.
 Preparation, evaluation, and delivery of the university’s teaching and training activities, regardless of whether offered on a credit or non-credit basis.
 Also includes Instruction-related activities, such as thesis advice, student mentoring, and similar activities.
 Student mentoring directly related to a faculty member’s sponsored research is considered a research activity that may be allocated to the Sponsored Program.

 1.7 Service.
 Membership in a standing committee (e.g., admissions committee, governance body, Human Subjects Review Board) or an ad hoc committee such as a search committee or task force.
 Service may qualify as de minimis Effort, depending on the extent of the individual’s involvement.
 (See UNH VIII.S.1.3.3 above.)

 1.8 Sponsored Program.
 Project funded by an award from a grant, contract, or cooperative agreement under which UNH agrees to perform a certain scope of work, according to specific terms and conditions, and which requires detailed financial accountability and compliance with sponsor terms and conditions.